aerogear/aerogear.org/OAuth2/index.markdown

 ## Roadmap

-The AeroGear OAuth2 effort started out of a POC and we are now moving towards a first alpha release.
+The AeroGear OAuth2 effort started out of a POC and we are now moving towards a first release.

 [List of 1.0.0 JIRA tickets](https://issues.jboss.org/browse/AGSEC-180)